Here is a sample logic on how to convert a string to a date in Python and the packages needed.

 Press Enter to exit terminal

-Now you can write python program to find difference between two dates.
+Now you can write a Python program to find the difference between two dates.

 from datetime import datetime